-Visiting the Barba Azul Nature Reserve, where the Beni Savanna meets the Amazon basin, is the perfect wildlife and bird watching holiday in Boliva
+Visiting Barba Azul Nature Reserve, where the Beni Savanna meets the Amazon basin, is the perfect wildlife and bird watching holiday in Bolivia

 Hoards of charismatic Blue-throated Macaw are seen at the reserve, giving you the rare opportunity to spend time in the wild with a Critically Endangered species that is found nowhere else on Earth.

-The reserve’s mosaic of palm islands stretches across 27,180 acres (11,000 hectares) and are home to a wealth of endangered and endemic wildlife – including the Jaguar, Puma, Maned Wolf, Ocelot, Giant Anteater, Black Howler Monkey and Crowned Eagle.
-Just to name a few of the impressive species that find a safe haven here.
+The reserve’s mosaic of palm islands stretches across 27,180 acres (11,000 hectares) and is home to a wealth of endangered and endemic wildlife – including the Jaguar, Puma, Maned Wolf, Ocelot, Giant Anteater, Black Howler Monkey, and Crowned Eagle, just to name a few of the impressive species that find a safe haven here.

-The reserve is a bird watchers’ haven; it is home to 261 bird species, with records of 132 birds seen in a day.
-The tall grasses of the reserve protect rare savanna species, like the Cock-tailed Tyrant, Sharp-tailed Tyrant and Black-masked Finch, as well as abundant populations of the Near Threatened Orinoco Goose and Greater Rhea.
+The reserve is a bird watchers’ haven; it is home to 329 bird species, with records of 179 birds seen in a day.
+The tall grasses of the reserve protect rare savanna species, like the Cock-tailed Tyrant, Sharp-tailed Grass Tyrant and abundant populations of the Near Threatened Orinoco Goose and Greater Rhea.
 (See the Barba Azul Bird List for full details).